 Climate: Summer daytime temperatures are in the 80s and 90s.
 Winter temperatures are in 30s, 40s and 50s.
 On average, the area receives 48 inches of rain each year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Political Leanings: Conservative

 College Educated: 36%

 Is South Carolina Considered Tax Friendly for Retirement?
 Yes

 Cons: The higher than average crime rate is attributed to the influx of tourists and the proximity of Parris Island, a U.S. Marine training facility, about five miles down the road.

-Notes: Beaufort has grown 7% during the last decade, and home prices have increased 30% since last year.
+Notes: Beaufort has maintained its population during the last decade, and home prices have increased 10% since last year.